nksan/Rpi-SetWiFi-viaBluetooth/README.md

 ## The solution: BTBerryWifi iOS app + RPi btwifiset.py

-The free iOS app BTBerryWifi  <a href="https://apps.apple.com/us/app/btberrywifi/id1596978011" target="_blank">(on AppStore)</a>  connects to a RPi via bluetooth and displays available wifi networks within range of the RPi.
+The BTBerryWifi app connects to a RPi via bluetooth and displays available wifi networks within range of the RPi.

 You select the network you need, enter the password - and send the information to the RPi, which connects to that wifi network, and reports back with success (or failure if the password is incorrect).
 You can also tell the RPi to connect to a previously known network (without entering the password again).

-* See <a href="https://normfrenette.com/Set-wifi-via-bluetooth/iPhone-App-iPhone-app-usage">BTBerryWifi iOS App User guide</a>.
+## Requirement: Python Code on Raspberry Pi

-For the app to work, the Python code in ***btwifiset.py*** -  must be installed on the RPi.
-The installer provided here sets up btwifiset.py to run automatically when the RPi boots up.
+For the app to work, the Python code in file ***btwifiset.py*** -  must be installed on the Raspberry Pi.
+The installer script provided here sets up btwifiset.py to run automatically when the RPi boots up.

-So if your headless RPi might need to connect to a new wifi at some point, install btwifiset.py on the RPi now.
-Then, when you need it, you simply turn on (or reboot) the RPi, fire up the iOS ***BTBerryWifi*** app or your iPhone or iPad, and set the wifi credentials for your Pi.
+So if you might use the ***BTBerryWifi***  app at some point, install btwifiset.py on the RPi now.
+Then, when you need it, you simply turn on (or reboot) the RPi, fire up the app or your iOS/Android phone or tablet, and set the wifi credentials for your Pi.

 ## Installation

-The python code *btwifiset.py*, associated python modules and services must be installed on the Raspberry Pi before running the iPhone app
+The python code file *btwifiset.py*, associated python modules and services must be installed on the Raspberry Pi ***before*** running the iOS/Android app.

-First, please ensure that your RPi is up to date by running these commands:
+First, ensure that your RPi is up to date by running these commands:
 ```
 sudo apt update
 sudo apt upgrade --yes